intel/nauta/docs/user-guide/actions/working_with_datasets.md

 Nauta uses NFS to connect to a storage location where each user has folders that have been setup to store experiment input and output data.
 This option allows the user to upload files and datasets for private use and for sharing.
 Once uploaded, the files are referenced by the  path.

 All data in the folders are retained until the user manually removes it from the NFS storage.
-Refer to the [Uploading and Using Shared Dataset Example](#uploading-and-using-shared-dataset-example) in this section for information.
+Refer to the [Uploading and Using Dataset Example](#uploading-and-using-dataset-example) in this section for information.

 ## nctl mount Command